 Also you will need to be able to break down and absorb your food properly with sufficient enzymes and stomach acid in order to absorb the magnesium through your small intestines.

 So if you are using an ant acid, you need to be aware that they will hinder your ability to absorb magnesium into your body because you will not be able to efficiently dissolve it in your stomach.
 Stress will also hinder your body's ability to produce sufficient hydrochloric acid and enzymes for proper absorption.
-Any gastrointestinal inflammation will impede your ability to have sufficent magnesium for your overall health.
+Any gastrointestinal inflammation will impede your ability to have sufficient magnesium for your overall health.

 Supplementing with Magnesium